yuxin-miao/VE406_Applied_Linear_Regression_R/R code/NOTES.md

 3. simple central moving averages (SCMA)
    - $(n-2L)$ bins
    - avoids the shift in $x$ by using data on both sides
+   - no estimated value of $m(x)$ at two endpoints of $x$
 4. running mean smoothing (RMS)
 5. running line smoothing (RLS)

 the simple smoothers are not smooth, one way to address is to use a **linear spline** rather than a least squares line.
-Specifically, some called cubic spline.
+Specifically, some called cubic spline. *the coefficients are chosen at the observed data only. the result will rely on the data chosen*

 ### Kernel Smoothing / Regression

 a kernel is a non-negative integrable function $K(z)$ such that
 $$